openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 ## Summary

-Secure Token Service (STS) tokens allow for limited time access to be granted on cloud provider resources.
+Amazon Web Services (AWS) Secure Token Service (STS) allows you to request temporary limited-privilege credentials.
 A concrete example is write permission on an S3 bucket on AWS.
 STS is supported on all the major cloud providers where OpenShift is deployed.
-Currently, several Red Hat operators provided detailed instructions for how to use the operator on STS-enabled clusters.
-It is a highly manual process.
+Currently, several Red Hat operators provide detailed instructions for how to use the operator on STS-enabled clusters.
+The process is designed to have manual operations performed by the customer.
 This enhancement seeks to bring common standards to the process of enabling an operator to access cloud provider resources, by enabling automation, UX and logic for the process.

 ## Motivation